vatsal-afk/Facto/README.md

 4. **Similarity Calculation**: The distance between the embeddings of the input news and the external content is calculated.
 A lower distance indicates higher similarity.
 5. **Additional Parameters**: Fact density, lexical diversity, sentiment score, and readability are calculated and used to refine the final decision.
 6. **Output**: The model returns a similarity score, verdict (True, False, or somewhere in between), and additional insights into the content quality.
+### Graphical output

+For making the output more enhanced we have inserted graphs in them to give a visual refrence to what we are seeing and for this we have used bar charts for all the scores, iteractive signs for positive and negative sentiment and Verdict displayed in a playful manner.

 ## 2. Live News Verfication from YouTube